usbarmory/interlock/README.md

 TextSecure support
 ==================

-**NOTE**: this feature is currently experimental, compilation with this feature enabled might fail as the external library API is subject to change.
+**NOTE**: compilation with this feature enabled might fail as the external library API is still subject to change.

 A messaging functionality, which leverages on the Open Whisper Systems [TextSecure](https://github.com/WhisperSystems/TextSecure) protocol, provides